tuanna52/Atlas-Sensors/README.md

 # Atlas-Sensors
-Project for Aqua farm using Atlas sensors
+Project for Aqua farm using Atlas Scientific sensors